 The Bee Farmers’ Association has developed this unique apprenticeship scheme in partnership with Rowse Honey.

-The scheme, supported by the Department for Environment, Food and Rural Affairs (Defra) and developed with the help of the Livery Companies Skills Council and City & Guilds, is open to 16 to 24-year-olds and aims to equip young people with the skills and knowledge to make a successful career in the bee farming industry.
+The scheme, supported by the Department for Environment, Food and Rural Affairs (Defra) and developed with the help of the Livery Companies Skills Council and City & Guild.
+It aims to equip apprentices with the skills and knowledge to make a successful career in the bee farming industry.
 Those successfully completing the three-year programme are awarded a Diploma in Excellence in Bee Farming by the Worshipful Company of Wax Chandlers.

 Launched in 2014 to much interest, 30 trainees have been placed during the first five years of the scheme.

 Recruitment is on a needs basis, with cohorts commencing each spring.
-Further information on applying can be found here.
+Further information on apprenticeships can be found here or you can apply for an apprenticeship.

 What Will You Study?